kmiecikmichal/SOLAR_TRACKER/README.md

 The main goal of the project is to build a solar tracker with two operating modes:

 - The first mode uses four photoresistors, which in special directional tubes measure the intensity of light at selected points.
 A miniature photovoltaic cell mounted on two servos rotates depending on the location of the photoresistor showing the strongest light intensity (use on cloudy days).
 - The second mode uses the accelerometer built into KL05.
-We will use the algorithm indicating current predicted position of the sun followed by our tracker (use on sunny days).
+We will create the algorithm indicating current predicted position of the sun followed by our tracker (use on sunny days).

 ### Problem analysis